The 5:2 Diet - don't believe the hype!

 Did you know that sales of comfort food in the UK are through the roof compared to the same time last year?

 Marketing experts say it is due to the popularity of the 5:2 diet.
-Or "pile of sh*te diet" as we call it at UP.
+Or the "clutching at straws" diet as we call it at U.P.

 Listen up people, in the real world what happens when you starve yourself for 2 days is that all but the most disciplined of us will go off the rails and attack the comfort food.